Research and innovation

 We pursue research which seeks to advance understanding of teaching and learning processes, experiences and contexts in music.

-We produce individual, interdisciplinary and collaborative research that generates impact in a broad range of real-world, academic and non-academic contexts.
+We produce individual, collaborative and interdisciplinary research that generates impact in a broad range of real-world, academic and non-academic contexts.

 Our research explores the interaction of music with people, cultures and technologies and seeks to advocate for the historic and continued significance of music in society.